 Spaying/Neutering reduces leg-lifting and marking territory.

 Both Intact males and females, driven by hormones, usually lift their leg when they pee.
 This is called "marking" their territory.
 The higher they spray their urine, the more impressive they appear to other dogs.
 Some intact dogs become obsessed with marking territory.
 Most dogs will even mark inside your house.
 Are you prepared to have this as a behavior issue?
 Many dogs, once they start this behavior don’t stop.
 Even when spayed/neutered, will still continue to lift their leg.
-So when you wait to neuter at 1-2 years and expect neutering will fix this behavior it usually doesn't.
-Yes females are known to lift legs to mark as well.
+So, when you wait to neuter at 11 months + years and expect neutering will fix this behavior it usually doesn't.
+Yes, females are known to lift legs to mark as well.
 Many vets will tell you they will stop marking once spayed/neutered, however between myself and my customers I have rarely seen this to be the case.

 Spaying/Neutering reduces dominance and aggression.

 Un -fixed dogs tend to be allot more dominant and aggressive towards other dogs and allot more obnoxious because they are driven by hormones.
 They will drag you on walks to mark territory or challenge another dog and can and do get destructive in your home and have even been known to go through windows, and doors to get out to breed.
-A male can smell a female in heat within a 5 mile radius and a female will do anything to escape to breed.
+A male can smell a female in heat within a 5-mile radius, and a female will do anything to escape to breed.
 Bottom line is it creates allot of destructive behavior habits.

 Spaying/Neutering reduces the risk of your dog being attacked by other male dogs.